rev-net/memo/pitch.md

 Blackrock CEO Larry Fink and prominent others say the necessary and inevitable tokenization of everything will enhance the landscape of finance.
 We've known this for years.
 We think revnets will participate in the mainstream's vision by being the most productive structure for both large organizations and small businesses to tokenize revenues, fundraises, and financial partnerships throughout the globe.
 Revnets are the SAFE and C-Corp agreements of this economy but 100x better.

-The $REV network itself runs as a revnet, and earns 2.5% of each revnet's outflows from raised funds and revenues.

 ## Context

 Those of us developing revnets have been contributors to the Ethereum ecosystem over the past 4 years, most notably having helped build the Juicebox protocol, the juicebox.money app, and the Juicebox DAO community driven by the $JBX network.

 Juicebox is public infrastructure that gives us a tokenized language for expressing various organizational financial guarantees.
-It has been used by Constitution DAO, Assage DAO, Shark DAO, Moon DAO, Cryo DAO, Juicebox DAO, the tornado cash developer legal defense fundraiser, and 1,331 other projects, facilitating over $185 million in ETH payments.
+It has been used by Constitution DAO, Assange DAO, Shark DAO, Moon DAO, Cryo DAO, Juicebox DAO, the tornado cash developer legal defense fundraiser, and 1,331 other projects, facilitating over $185 million in ETH payments.

-Revnets are now the next step, a particular expression of this Juicebox language.
+Revnets are now the next step, a particular expression of the Juicebox language.
 We've been experiencing the demand for tokenized fundraising and revenue first hand, we know the tradeoffs of the tokenization tools at our disposal intimately well, and we know how cultural narratives around tokens work.
 We've been consistently one step ahead of the curve and steadfast in our values.

 This team also understands the legal moment we are in when it comes to growing onchain organizations.
 We made revnets in part as a pre-requisite for many of our own upcoming projects in need of a tokenized financial engine that allows us to push forward with confidence.
 It is clear to us that: